prajwal-devaraj/Don-t_touch_your_face/README.md

 4. Perform predictions on live webcam data.
 5. Display real-time feedback based on prediction.

-## Sample Output

-Screenshots or video demonstrations showing correct classification (touch vs no-touch) can be added here for reference.

 ## Future Improvements

 - Improve accuracy with a larger dataset.